alegonz/baikal/README.md

 class LogisticRegression(Step, sklearn.linear_model.LogisticRegression):
     def __init__(self, name=None, **kwargs):
         super(LogisticRegression, self).__init__(name=name, **kwargs)
-        self.n_outputs = 1  # Make sure to set this value!
 ```

 Other steps are defined similarly (omitted here for brevity).

-(*) Currently, the API requires the user to specify the number of outputs manually.
-Due to Python's dynamically typed nature, it is not possible to determine in advance the number of outputs a step's predict/transform function will return.

 ### 2. Build the model